Three dozen mature trees adjacent to the Oxford Reservoir in White Rock won’t last until Christmas of this year.

 Gordon said that while Jasim’s report states $108,000 – $3,000 per tree – will be placed in the city’s reserve fund, “we’re planning to replant trees rather than place the money in the fund.”

 Following questions from Coun.
-Lynne Sinclair on how such shifting of funds would affect budgeting for the project, Botrill said options are still under review.
+Lynne Sinclair on how such shifting of funds would affect budgeting for the project, Botrill said options – which could include assigning money to the reserve for tree planting elsewhere in the city – are still under review.

 Coun.
 Megan Knight asked what the city was planning to do with the lumber.